GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week05-discussion.md

 >
 > Some projects are more nuanced than this, these are when they are opinion-based and there is no clear metric to measure.
 An example of this would be client satisfaction with a product or service.
 There is no inherent metric to measure satisfaction because *satisfaction* is their measurement.
 This is why many companies send surveys to try and put words or metrics to feelings.
 >
 > For example, you go to a restaurant and they send you a survey asking about your food, server, and experience.
-They could gather this data by using a 1–5 rating system and put data to what was once only a feeling.
+They could gather this data by using a 1–5 rating system, **putting data to what was once only a feeling.**
 >
 > Great question again, and I am looking forward to continuing to learn alongside you for the remainder of the semester.